 What this guide accomplishes: Making a USB drive bootable to install Linux.

-- If your system that has trouble booting from USB flashdrives directly, you can use a boot manager to mitigate the problem.
-There is a link to a guide that covers this.
-Note: While this is an option for stubborn systems, these are very rare and you only need this for legacy systems in many cases.
+If your system that has trouble booting from USB media directly, you can use a boot manager on CD to mitigate the problem.
+I have included a link to such a boot manager in the guide.

 Get a 8-16GB flash drive.
 While an 8GB drive is far more then you need, 16GB drives are more common.
 Both drives also allow you to preload firmware files and programs you use on the drive, so you always have local copies.
 Note: While an 8-16GB drive is recommended, a 4GB drive is sufficient if you do not intend to store firmware.

 To write the ISO to the drive, download Rufus.
 Put this program somewhere where you can easily find it for later.

 Once Rufus is downloaded, download the Linux distro you prefer.
 You can do this using the FTP link (slowest) or a torrent (fastest).

 After you have the ISO downloaded, find out where it is located.
 The download location will depend on your current operating system and browser settings.
 Typical locations in Windows are Documents and Downloads (WinXP) or Downloads (Vista and up).

 Plug your USB drive in now, so your current OS detects it.

 Find Rufus and open it.
 Once Rufus is open, find the ISO of the Linux distro you downloaded.
 Click on the image that looks like a CD to locate the ISO.
 If '''ISO image is not automatically selected, click on the drop-down menu and select it manually.

 Once you find the ISO, click it and then click Open.
 After you click this, the ISO will be selected and available to write to the USB drive.